BinarCode/laravel-restify/docs-v2/content/en/auth/profile.md

 }
 ```

-This way you instruct Restify to only use the repository for users who are admins of you application.
+Thus, you instruct Restify to only use the repository for users who are admins of your application.

 ## Update Profile using repository

-By default, Restify will validate, and fill only fields presented in your `UserRepository` for updating the user
+By default, Restify will validate and fill only the fields presented in your `UserRepository` for updating the user's
 profile.
 Let's get as an example the following repository fields:

 ```php